artemrizhov/django-hei/README.md

 Django-Hei!
 ==========

-Hides technical info on Django error page when DEBUG=True, while still lets you quickly access it.
+Hides technical info on Django error page when DEBUG=True, still lets you quickly access it.
-This saves your customer from scary error messages while let's you debug the app.
+This saves your customer from scary error messages while let you debug the app.

 Useful for demonstration before release.
 Don't use on production!